SnapperML/SnapperML/docs/source/running_first_experiment.md

 ## Adding callbacks

-Callbacks are an important aspect in almost any ML/DL framework.
-Callbacks allow one to hook into the process and react to some event happening.

-snapper-ml offers a simple callback system based on the class [Callback][].
+Callbacks allow one to hook into the process and react to events. snapper-ml offers a simple callback system based on the class [Callback][].
 In order to implement a custom callback, all it takes is implementing that abstract class.

-Once we've implemented a custom callback class, we can add an instance of it as *callbacks* argument of [job][]

-The module [notifiers][] contains some predefined callbacks for notifications.
-It
+Once we've implemented a custom callback class, we can add an instance of it as *callbacks* argument of [job][].
+The module [notifiers][] contains some predefined callbacks for the most common scenarios.

 ```python
 from snapper_ml import job